 When a Judge is unable to complete a Trial, the first principle in such circumstances is to finish the trial.
-The Kennel Club should be contacted by the host Society, via telephone or email, to advise the circumstances as soon as possible.
-A full report must be submitted either at that time or in the immediate future.
+The Kennel Club should be contacted immediately (or as soon as it is practical) by telephone by the host Society, to advise the circumstances, and a full report submitted after the Trial.
 The matter will be referred to the Field Trial Committee who will ratify the results, if appropriate.